Szymon-Czuszek/SQL-Data-Science/README.md

 20. `ProductsFromExoticLiquids.sql`: Retrieves products supplied by Exotic Liquids.
 21. `ProductsFromLekaTradingWithStock.sql`: Retrieves products supplied by Leka Trading with a stock quantity of at least 20.
 22. `OrdersPerCustomer.sql`: Retrieves the number of orders for each customer.
+23. `MaxProfitDay2017.sql`: Determines the day in the year 2017 when the company recorded the highest profit.
+24.

 ## Contributing